milliondollarscript/milliondollarscript/readme.txt

 * Reorganize plugin settings: add new 'Language' tab for related options.
 * Fix fatal error in grid output when using Imagick caused by incorrect call to GD-specific function.
 * Fix background image uploads/deletions in admin by handling them via the standard WordPress admin_post action hook.
+* Improve compatibility with different server image processing setups.
+* Improve reliability of background image uploads and deletions.
+* Add opacity slider for grid background images.
+* Allow JPG and GIF images (in addition to PNG) for grid backgrounds.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.